The Parties to the Nauru Agreement (PNA) controls the world's largest sustainable tuna purse seine fishery.

 In 2011, the PNA skipjack tuna caught without using FADs was certified by the Marine Stewardship Council as sustainable, creating the world's largest sustainable tuna purse seine fishery.

-The focus of PNA efforts to sustainably manage tuna is the Vessel Day Scheme.
+The focus of PNA efforts to sustainably manage tuna is the Vessel Day Scheme (VDS).
 PNA members agree on a limited number of fishing days for the year, based on scientific advice about the status of the tuna stocks.
 Fishing days are then allocated by country and sold to the highest bidder.
 In this way, Pacific Islanders reap economic benefits from their sustainable management of tuna.